 Prior to 2006, there were two phases of the FSIS regulatory program for Salmonella in raw products: non-targeted and targeted testing.
 Non-targeted or "A" set tests were collected at establishments randomly selected from the population of eligible establishments, with a goal of scheduling every eligible establishment at least once a year.
 Other codes (such as "B", "C", and "D") represented sample sets collected from establishments targeted for follow-up testing following a failed set.
 Beginning with the third 2006 quarterly report, reports have data summarized from all sets collected.
 (Note: Earlier reports have not been retrospectively changed).
 Consequently, under Table A1, the annual reports from 2005 and earlier reflect results from only the "A" set samples.

-Since June 2006, establishments have been scheduled based on risk-based criteria designed to focus FSIS resources on establishments with the most samples positive for Salmonella and the greatest number of samples with serotypes most frequently associated with human salmonellosis, (relative to each product class) as defined by CDC.2
+Since June 2006, establishments have been scheduled based on risk-based criteria designed to focus FSIS resources on establishments with the most samples positive for Salmonella and the greatest number of samples with serotypes most frequently associated with human salmonellosis, (within each product class) as defined by CDC.2

 Furthermore, establishments are grouped into one of three categories.
-Category 1 includes establishments whose two most recent Salmonella set results are equal to or less than 50% of the performance standard or guidance.
+Category 1 includes establishments where positive results in the two most recent Salmonella sets were equal to or less than 50% of the performance standard or guidance.
 The Agency considers these establishments to demonstrate consistent process control.
-Category 2 includes establishments where at least one of their two most recent set results was greater than 50% of the performance standards or guidance without exceeding it, or they have passed their most recent set but failed the one prior to that one.
+Category 2 includes establishments where at least one of the two most recent sets had positives results greater than 50% of the performance standard or guidance without exceeding it, or they have passed their most recent set but failed the one prior to that.
 These establishments are considered to have variable process control.
 An additional subcategory 2T was created in 2008 under Category 2.
-An establishment with its last set ≤ 50% of the performance standard or guidance and the prior set is NOT ≤ 50% of the performance standard is sub-categorized as 2T, with T standing for transitioning to Category 1.
-Category 3 includes establishments whose most recent Salmonella set result has exceeded the performance standard for its product class.
+An establishment where the number of positives in the last set is ≤ 50% of the performance standard or guidance, but the prior set positives were NOT ≤ 50% of the performance standard, is sub-categorized as 2T, with T standing for transitioning to Category 1.
+Category 3 includes establishments whose most recent Salmonella set positives exceeded the performance standard for its product class.
 The Agency considers these establishments to display highly variable process control.

-This report presents percent positive Salmonella sample results and percent of sample sets meeting the Salmonella performance standards listed by product class and PR/HACCP establishment size for 2013 and previous years (Table A1 and A3).
-Data is presented in aggregate form for the periods 1998-2013 (Table A2 and A4).
-3
+This report presents percent positive Salmonella sample results and percent of sample sets meeting the Salmonella performance standards listed by product class and PR/HACCP establishment size for 2014 and previous years (Table A1 and A3).
+Data is presented in aggregate form for the periods 1998-2014 (Table A2 and A4).3

-At the end of 2013, 131 young chicken establishments eligible for federal testing were in Category 1, comprising 74.4% of all young chicken establishments (Table A5) which was up from 73.1% in 2012.
-Furthermore in 2013, twenty-five young chicken establishments (14.2%) were in Category 2T.
-Twelve young chicken establishments were in Category 2 (6.8%).
-Eight young chicken establishments were in Category 3, making up 4.5% of all young chicken establishments.
+At the end of 2014, 154 young chicken establishments eligible for federal testing were in Category 1, comprising 88.0% of all young chicken establishments (Table A5) which was up from 74.4% in 2013.
+Furthermore in 2014, six young chicken establishments (3.4%) were in Category 2T.
+Ten young chicken establishments were in Category 2 (5.7%).
+Five young chicken establishments were in Category 3, making up 2.9% of all young chicken establishments.

-90.9% (20 establishments) of ground turkey establishments were in Category 1, with 1 establishment in Category 2T, 1 in Category 2, and none in Category 3, exactly the same as in 2012.
+Only five establishments were in Category 1 at the end of 2014.
+In 2013, 90.9% (20 establishments) of ground turkey establishments were in Category 1, 1 establishment in Category 2T, 1 in Category 2, and none in Category 3.

 NOTE: FSIS is currently in the process of redefining the sampling frames for ground poultry product eligible for testing as all raw comminuted chicken, turkey, or chicken/turkey/beef/lamb/pork mix including mechanically separated poultry produced at federally-regulated establishments that is not further processed into RTE product.